schlotg/viage-shopping-list/docs/shopping-list-edit.md

     ]);
 ```

-The edit route will reuse the ShoppingListAdd component and will also look for a parameter in the URL and assign it the name id.
-You can have multiple fields in the parameter list they just need to be seperated by a '/' in the url.
+The edit route will reuse the ShoppingListAdd component and will also look for a parameter in the URL and assign it the name *id*.
+You can have multiple fields in the parameter list, they just need to be seperated by a '/' in the url.
 When the router changes state to the edit route, it will create a new ShoppingListAdd component and assign the params member to:

 ```Javascript
   this.params = {id: <id>};